WordPress/Advanced-administration-handbook/upgrade/migrating.md

 It is possible to set the site URL manually in the `wp-config.php` file.

-Add these two lines to your `wp-config.php`, where “example.com” is the correct location of your site.
+Add these two lines to your `wp-config.php`, where "example.com" is the correct location of your site.

 ```
 define( 'WP_HOME', 'http://example.com' );
 define( 'WP_SITEURL', 'http://example.com' );
 ```

-This is not necessarily the best fix, it’s just hard-coding the values into the site itself.
-You won’t be able to edit them on the General settings page anymore when using this method.
+This is not necessarily the best fix, it's just hard-coding the values into the site itself.
+You won't be able to edit them on the General settings page anymore when using this method.

 ####Edit functions.php

 If you have access to the site via FTP, then this method will help you quickly get a site back up and running, if you changed those values incorrectly.

-1. FTP to the site, and get a copy of the active theme’s functions.php file.
-You’re going to edit it in a simple text editor and upload it back to the site.
+1. FTP to the site, and get a copy of the active theme's functions.php file.
+You're going to edit it in a simple text editor and upload it back to the site.
-2. Add these two lines to the file, immediately after the initial “<?php” line:
+2. Add these two lines to the file, immediately after the initial `<?php` line:

 ```
 update_option( 'siteurl', 'http://example.com' );